 According to a report by the MetLife Mature Market Institute, most people over the age of 45 express a desire to live in their own home even when assistance becomes necessary.
 In addition, over 25 percent of seniors report that they fear the loss of their independence and moving to a nursing home more than they fear death itself.
-However, home care is often possible with adequate support, resources and information.
+However, live in care in Chandler and the nearby communities is often possible with adequate support, resources and information.

 As individuals age, the need for assistance tends to grow, often in accordance to health problems that progressively worsen or multiply.
 While nursing homes are often the traditional solution for many elder care problems, home care is another option that often allows the senior to remain in their home and maintain a sense of independence, privacy and dignity.
 However, as with any other solutions, keeping the senior at home requires some advance planning.

 According to the MetLife report, one in five seniors in the U.S. faces considerable costs for long-term care.
 Most insurance companies offer only limited health care costs and only if “skilled care needs” are included in the policy.